mdn/content/files/en-us/web/css/position-visibility/index.md

 ### Basic usage

 This example associates a positioned element with an anchor and tethers the positioned element to the top of the anchor.
-It also provides radio buttons that set different `position-visibility` values on the positioned element to enable visualizing their effects.
+It also provides radio buttons that set different `position-visibility` values on the anchor-positioned element to enable visualizing their effects.

 #### HTML